tonyzyang/How-to-launch-jupyter-by-BASH/README.md

+---
+featured-image: How-to-launch-jupyter-by-BASH/How to launch the Jupyter.png
+---

 USE MAC terminal/win Bash to launch the jupyter <br />
 step 1: Preparation <br />
          $ mkdir .ssh <br />